Tamsin Cook: Junior career

 Cook participated in the 2014 Junior Pan Pacific Swimming Championships in Maui, Hawaii.

 She won the gold medal in the 400 meter freestyle at the 2015 FINA World Junior Swimming Championships in Singapore in a new Championships record.
 She also broke the Championships record in the 200 meter freestyle with her lead-off leg in the 4 × 200 m freestyle relay final.
 In that race she and her teammates broke the junior world record.
 Cook also won a silver medal in the 200 meter butterfly.

 In October 2015, Cook was named Western Australian Institute of Sport's Junior Athlete of the Year.
 The following year, she was named WAIS Junior Athlete of the Year, for the second year defeating other young athletes including diver Nikita Hains.

 Senior career

 In April 2016, Cook qualified for the 2016 Summer Olympics in Rio de Janeiro in the 400-meter freestyle, which was her first Olympics.
 She finished 6th in the final.

 After a neck injury disqualified her from the 2018 Commonwealth Games, she retired from swimming in June 2018 to focus on her university studies.

+In 2020 Tamsin made a return to the pool, and subsequently qualified for the Tokyo Olympics in 2021 after just 11 months of training.
+At the Australian Olympic Trials she qualified for the team in a career best time of 4.04.10 in the 400m Freestyle.

+In Tokyo she finished 9th in the 400 metre Freestyle and won a bronze medal in the Women’s 4 x 200 metre Freestyle relay.